U.S. News Rankings

 |SAT/ACT scores must be received by||August 20|

-The student-faculty ratio at Bluffton University is 13:1, and the school has 63.9 percent of its classes with fewer than 20 students.
-The most popular majors at Bluffton University include: Organizational Behavior Studies; Social Work; Business Administration and Management, General; Elementary Education and Teaching; and Foods, Nutrition, and Wellness Studies, General.
-The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.
+The student-faculty ratio at Bluffton University is 12:1, and the school has 60.5 percent of its classes with fewer than 20 students.
+The most popular majors at Bluffton University include: Organizational Behavior Studies; Social Work; Business Administration and Management, General; Elementary Education and Teaching; and Junior High/Intermediate/Middle School Education and Teaching.
+The average freshman retention rate, an indicator of student satisfaction, is 66.8 percent.

 |Student gender distribution|